MORE THAN All You Need to Know to Make Your Own Indigo Dye Vat

 • Measure out all ingredients and have them on hand, ready to mix

-• Transfer the indigo powder into the bottle and add the marbles.
+• Transfer the indigo powder into the bottle and add the marbles, balls or stones.
 Add just enough water to cover the indigo and shake for 2 minutes.
 We're talking vigorous cocktail shaking as opposed to a gently waking someone up shaking.
 This will hydrate the indigo making it more easily react in solution.

 • Bring at least one gallon of water to a boil on the stove top in a stock pot.
 The volume is not particularly important as we are merely using it to make a condensed dye solution.